telerik/ajax-docs/api/server/Telerik.Web.UI/ClientDataSourceModelField.md

 ###  ParseFunctionName `String`

 Gets or sets the name of function which will parse the field value.
 If not set default parsers will be used.

-###  Editable `Boolean`

-Gets or sets field from  is editable.
-Default is false.

-###  Nullable `Boolean`

-Gets or sets field from  is nullable.
-Default is false.

-###  DefaultValue `Object`

-Gets or sets the default value of the field from the .

-###  DataType `ClientDataSourceModelFieldType`

-Gets or sets the corresponding client-side type of the field from the model.